bmmoore43/Evolutionary-rate/README.md

 5. Run Codeml.
 NOTE: codeml.ctl file needs to be in the same directory as the alignmnet and the tree files.
 You then have to run codeml from where the program is on your computer.

        /Users/Beth/Desktop/Github/gene_rate/paml4.9j/bin/codeml

+6. Output files of note:
+       a. result file: contains alignment, site pattern counts, codon usage in sequences, codon frequencies in data, and positive sites for foreground lineages.
+Bayes Empirical Bayes (BEB) analysis should be use to assess positive sites.
+       b. rst file: supplemental results with N and S for each branch and reconstructed ancestral sequences for each node.
+       c. rst1 file: List of sites with changes according to ancestral reconstruction

 ## OLD analysis
 ## dN/dS analysis pairwise analysis